-Mayo School of Health Sciences (MSHS) offers a 480-hour Internship in child life at Mayo Clinic's campus in Rochester, Minn.
-This program meets the requirements for those students who wish to become a Certified Child Life Specialist (CCLS).
+Mayo School of Health Sciences offers a 480-hour internship in child life at Mayo Clinic's campus in Rochester, Minn.
+This internship meets the requirements for those students who wish to become a Certified Child Life Specialist (CCLS).

-Child Life interns are given opportunities to apply their academic learning to patient care interactions and guided to refine skills in establishing professional relationships, patient assessments, preparing children for hospital procedures and facilitating coping skills.
-At Mayo Clinic, you will:
+Child life interns are given opportunities to apply their academic learning to patient care interactions and guided to refine skills in establishing professional relationships, patient assessments, preparing children for hospital procedures and facilitating coping skills.
+At Mayo Clinic, you:

-- Work closely with experienced and skilled child life staff who will give you personal, one-on-one attention as you develop your own competence and style.
+- Work closely with experienced and skilled child life staff who give you personal one-on-one attention as you develop your own competence and style

-The site for this internship is Mayo Clinic Hospital - Saint Marys Campus, in Rochester, Minn.
-You will train primarily on the pediatric units, and may have exposure to the Emergency Department and to adult patient care units in response for assistance with children of adult patients.
+The site for this internship is Mayo Clinic Hospital, Saint Marys Campus, part of Mayo Clinic in Rochester, Minn.
+You will be on the pediatric units and have exposure to the emergency department and surgery.

 Graduation and certification